MenkeTechnologies/zpwr/README.md

 ## ZPWR Augmentations
 > `[ SYSTEM SPECS // ACTIVE MODULES ]`

-- 460 zpwr subcommands -- your neural command vocabulary with colorized zsh menucompletion `zpwr <tab>`
+- 504 zpwr subcommands (460 from the in-repo dispatcher table, the rest registered by the zinit-installed MenkeTechnologies plugins) -- your neural command vocabulary with colorized zsh menucompletion `zpwr <tab>`
 - 177 centralized environment variables in the ZPWR namespace -- dials and switches for every subsystem
 - 890+ centralized ZPWR files in `~/.zpwr` -- clean uninstall, no ghost processes
 - 47k zsh tab completions including [zsh-more-completions](https://github.com/MenkeTechnologies/zsh-more-completions) -- predictive input at machine speed